Upload Multiple files Using HTML5 jQuery Ajax Web API with C# and Vb.Net

 ← PrevNext →

-I have previously written two articles related to multiple file upload procedures in Asp.Net.
+I have previously shared two articles on multiple file upload procedures in Asp.Net.
 In the first article, I have covered file upload server side control in Asp.Net 2.0 and in the second, I have showed the use of a Plug-in named MultiFile-Plugin, a cross browser solution for multiple file upload.
-However, in this article I am going to show you how to do multiple file upload using HTML5, jQuery Ajax and Web API in Asp.Net.
+However, in this article I am going to show you how to do multiple file upload using HTML5 control, Ajax in jQuery and using Web API in Asp.Net.

 Html5 multiple Attribute